ansible-collections/overview/removal_from_ansible.rst

 Overview
 ========

-Sometimes the Ansible community removes a collection from the Ansible package.
-We try to do this only rarely.
+Sometimes the Ansible community removes a collection from the Ansible package for stability, legal, or security reasons.
 This document describes why we might remove a collection from the `Ansible community package <https://pypi.org/project/ansible/>`_ (`build data <https://github.com/ansible-community/ansible-build-data/>`_).

 In cases of emergency (for example, a serious security vulnerability that is not fixed in a collection) the `Ansible Community Engineering Steering Committee <https://github.com/ansible/community-docs/blob/main/ansible_community_steering_committee.rst>`_ can vote on emergency exceptions.
 In most cases, we follow the rules listed on this page.